SaulVas/ICS2000-Source-Code/Documentation/Report.md

 #### Optimal Route of each Cluster

-The final step is to visit each picture point of a cluster minimizing the total route travelled, this is a classic instance of a TSP (Traveling Salesman Problem).
+The final step is to visit each picture point of a cluster, minimizing the total route travelled.
+This is a classic instance of a TSP (Traveling Salesman Problem).
 In order to solve this version of the TSP we opted to use a genetic algorithm.
 The parameters of our genetic algorithm and how it works are discussed in detail later in the AI techniques section.

 In the context of minimizing the total travel distance among a list of coordinates, a GA can efficiently search for a near-optimal solution to the TSP.

 ![Optimal Routes of Each Cluster](../WorkingProject/route_nav/results/optimal_routes.png)

-the code for this algorithm can be found in _route_nav/Routing.py_ and is shown below:
+The code for this algorithm can be found in _route_nav/Routing.py_ and is shown below:

 ```python
 def find_optimal_route(coordinates, population_size=100, generations=400, cxpb=0.7, mutpb=0.2, seed=42):